2018–19 Arsenal F.C. season

-The 2018–19 season was Arsenal's 27th season in the Premier League, 109th overall season in the top flight and 100th consecutive season in the top flight of English football.
+The 2018–19 season was Arsenal's 27th season in the Premier League, 102nd overall season in the top flight and 93rd consecutive season in the top flight of English football.
 The club participated in the Premier League and the UEFA Europa League, and participated in the FA Cup and the EFL Cup.

-This was the Arsenal's first season in 22 years without manager Arsène Wenger.
+This was Arsenal's first season in 22 years without manager Arsène Wenger.
 For the second consecutive season, Arsenal qualified for the UEFA Europa League, improving on the last season's result and reaching the final where they were defeated by rivals Chelsea.
 This was the club's first and only full season under manager Unai Emery.

 Review

 Pre-season

 Arsenal began their off-season by completing some squad alterations.
 They started by announcing the departure of club captain Per Mertesacker, who retired to become their new academy coach.
 After six years at the club, Santi Cazorla's departure was also announced upon the expiry of his contract.
 Further, Petr Čech, Héctor Bellerín, Mohamed Elneny, Mesut Özil, Granit Xhaka and Ainsley Maitland-Niles all received new squad numbers, with the latter two also extending their contracts with the club.

 After completing a clearout of backroom staff to coincide with their new club-model following the retirement of long-term manager Arsène Wenger, Spaniard Unai Emery was appointed as the club's new head coach.

 The first signing of the Emery era was Swiss right-back Stephan Lichtsteiner, who joined on a free transfer from Juventus on 5 June.
 The club then signed German goalkeeper Bernd Leno from Bayer Leverkusen two weeks later, for a rumored fee of £19.2 million.
 Meanwhile, club stalwart Jack Wilshere departed following the expiry of his contract, after 17 years at the club, and Greek central defender Sokratis joined the club from Borussia Dortmund for £14.8 million on 8 July.
 Shortly thereafter, the club signed defensive midfielder Lucas Torreira from Sampdoria for a reported fee of £26.4 million on 10 July, and announced the transfer of Matteo Guendouzi from Lorient for a rumoured £7 million a day later.